Reviewed by Melinda (Santa) Gladden, LCSW

 Here are some other facts and statistics about post-traumatic stress disorder that might surprise you:

 - Again, post-traumatic stress disorder impacts people of different genders disproportionately, in both children and adults—the reason why is unknown.
 Post-traumatic stress disorder is more common in females than in males, though it can affect all genders.
-More specifically, 5.2% of females experience PTSD, where 1.6% of males experience PTSD.
+More specifically, 5.2% of females experience PTSD, whereas 1.6% of males experience PTSD.
 That is where the statistic of 3.6% of all individuals is born.